Nivedika-sharma/Task_Tracker_CLI/README.md

 **TO RUN THIS FILE**

-1.Make sure you have python installed on your system 2.Clone or download the project file
+1.Make sure you have python installed on your system.
+2.Clone or download the project file.
 3.Run the Main File by writing command on cli :
       ** Python main.py**